elastic/elasticsearch/CONTRIBUTING.md

 and it is important to find the right approach before spending time on a PR that cannot be merged.

+We add the `help wanted` label to existing Github issues for which community contributions are particularly welcome, and we use the `good first issue` label to mark issues that we think will be suitable for new contributors.

 The process for contributing to any of the [Elastic repositories](https://github.com/elastic/) is similar.
 Details for individual projects can be found below.

 ### Fork and clone the repository